OrianP/FAC-application/README.md

 * `Calc()` function: although I eventually discarded this in my code it was a great revelation that CSS has this functionality!
 * `mix-blend-mode` property that defines how element colors should be blended with the backdrop.
 * How to create mailto and telephone anchor links.
 * How to use CSS focus states to improve tabbing through site.
+* How to use Pseudo-elements for design purposes.

+4. **HTML**
+* HTML5 DOM has methods, properties and events for video and audio elements.
+* Using the `tabindex` attribute to set or remove focus from an element.
+* Semantic use of headings and sections.
+Appropriate use of divs.
+* Ordering the document flow in such a way that focus moves correctly from one focusable element to the next.

+and many more...

+**Thank you for considering my application! :bouquet:**